-Struggling airlines lead US planned job cuts in August: report
+Struggling airlines lead US planned job cuts in August: Report

-Though the layoffs reported by global outplacement firm Challenger, Gray & Christmas on Thursday were 56per cent down from July, they lifted total job cuts so far this year to a record 1.963 million.
+Though the layoffs reported by global outplacement firm Challenger, Gray & Christmas on Thursday (Sep 3) were 56 per cent down from July, they lifted total job cuts so far this year to a record 1.963 million.
 The previous all-time annual high was 1.957 million in 2001.
 Companies announced 160,411 hiring intentions in August.

 The report followed news on Wednesday that private employers hired fewer workers than expected in August.
 The weak data raises the risk of a sharper slowdown in job growth in August.